 Statement of Work vs. Project Charter vs. Project Plan

 It’s easy to confuse a project charter with a SoW with a project management plan (also known as a project plan), as these documents are closely related.
 Each of these documents serves a different purpose, however.
 In this section, we’ll define each document and explain when and how you’d want to use it.

 Statement Of Work

-A SoW is a crucial point of reference for all parties involved, and it’s absolutely essential for PMs to know how to create a SoW.
-It can save you from a world of trouble, but even a tiny mistake in your SoW can have massive repercussions down the line.
+A SoW is a crucial point of reference for stakeholders, and it’s absolutely essential for PMs to know how to create a SoW.
+While a well-written SOW can save you a world of trouble, on the flip side, even a tiny mistake can have massive repercussions down the line.

 We’ve touched briefly on how a good project charter should start off your project and keep it on track.
 Let’s consider this more in-depth, from the perspectives of each party involved: